Hash650/StudyBuddy/README.md

 ## License & Usage

-This project is licensed under the **Business Source License 1.1 (BUSL-1.1).**

-- **View-only access** is permitted for educational and portfolio review purposes.
-- **Commercial use, deployment, modification, or cloning is strictly prohibited.**
-- **No contributions or pull requests will be accepted.**
+This project is not open source and is provided for view-only purposes.

-All rights reserved by the author.
+- All rights reserved.

+- You may not copy, modify, distribute, or use this code for any purpose other than reading and learning.